 PRINCIPAL ACCOUNTABILITIES: (Includes some or all of the following)

-3. Determine the types and amounts of financial aid to be awarded through the packaging process according to federal, state and institutional requirements.
-Monitor individual student awards.
-Resolve data conflicts and over awards.
+- Determines the types and amounts of financial aid to be awarded through the packaging process according to federal, state and institutional requirements.
+Monitors individual student awards.
+Resolves data conflicts and over awards.

-4. Work with Financial Aid Coordinator on individual student appeals concerning eligibility.
-Utilize professional judgment to adjust a student's eligibility based on documented mitigating circumstances in accordance with federal statutes.
+- Works with Financial Aid Coordinator on individual student appeals concerning eligibility.
+Utilizes professional judgment to adjust a student's eligibility based on documented mitigating circumstances in accordance with federal statutes.
 May refer complex eligibility situations to the Financial Aid Coordinator.

-5. Provide financial aid counseling to students and parents regarding all aspects of financial aid process.
-Make necessary referrals to other student service offices.
+- Provides financial aid counseling to students and parents regarding all aspects of financial aid process.
+Makes necessary referrals to other student service offices.

-7. Monitor and evaluate satisfactory academic progress of students.
-Assist Financial Aid Coordinator with adjudication of student appeals relating to academic progress.
+- Monitors and evaluates satisfactory academic progress of students.
+Assists Financial Aid Coordinator with adjudication of student appeals relating to academic progress.